SteeltoeOSS/Documentation/docs/management/tracing.md

 |`AddSessionId`|Add session id|`false`|
 |`AddTimeTaken`|Add time take|`true`|

->NOPTE: Each setting must be prefixed with `Management:Endpoints:Trace`.
+>NOTE: Each setting must be prefixed with `Management:Endpoints:Trace`.

-#### Enable HTTP Access
+## Enable HTTP Access

 The default path to the trace endpoint is computed by combining the global `Path` prefix setting together with the `Id` setting described in the preceding section.
 The default path is <[Context-Path](hypermedia#base-context-path)>`/trace`.

-See the [HTTP Access ASP.NET Core](#http-access-asp-net-core) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.
+See the [HTTP Access](/docs/management/using-endpoints#http-access) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

 To add the trace actuator to the service container, use the `AddTraceActuator()` extension method from `EndpointServiceCollectionExtensions`.